FourDizzle/js-gpu-bitcoin-miner/README.md

 I've noticed the smallest amount of attention being paid to this code.
 Firstly, my appologies; this isn't my best stuff.
 Secondly, I figured
 I ought to some context with the code.

+# On Security
+This is p old code, and some of the packages it depends on have been found to have some pretty serious security flaws, please address those before using this.

 # On WebGL Mining
 As it turns out WebGL is really the wrong tool for this.
 WebGL, like OpenGL, is optimized for graphics computation and the restrictions of glsl in this context are less than ideal for mining.
 OpenCL allows for parallel computation on the GPU that is better suited to hash computation,